pavireni/Sonic-Trace/README.md

 ## Content:

 - Update intro Vimeo video id in [app/templates/intro.html](app/templates/intro.html)
-- Update Zeega collection id in [app/modules/marker.js](app/modules/marker.js)
+- Update Zeega collection id in [index.html](index.html.dist)
 - The geodata for the origin map in the lower left is determined by tags associated with each Zeega story.
-The list of supported origin tags is [app/modules/origins.js](app/modules/origins.js)
+  The list of supported origin tags is in [app/modules/origins.js](app/modules/origins.js).
+  Note that updating this file requires recompiling the release code.
 - Supported icon types
     * burbuja : use tag icon-burbuja
     * audio : use tag icon-audio